tryretool/retool_devops_workshop/module-1.md

 | AWS Access Key ID     | `<YOUR AWS Access Key ID>`                      |
 | AWS Secret Access Key | `<YOUR AWS Secret Access Key>`                  |

-> 📘 **NOTE:** If you do not have access to an AWS account, or are unable to create a user with the required permissions, for the purposes of this work, use the following burner account credentials.
-Please note that these will be destroyed after the workshop, and you would not be able to use them:
->
-> - AWS Access Key ID: `AKIA4GSR46W2D5HIPG63`
-> - AWS Secret Key ID: `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`

 6. Click **Create resource**
 ![alt_text](images/image26.png "image_tooltip")